YunHsiao/Crysknife/README.md

 ** YOUR ONE-LINER HERE **
 ```

+> Try to find the most representative context to insert your code (beginning of class, after long-standing public interfaces, etc.),
+> which can greatly increase the chances of finding matches in different engine bases.

 Additionally, for modifying stock engine code, follow these steps:
 * Comment out the original code block (only line comments are supported atm.)
 * Guard the comment block using any of the above forms, with one special tweak*